UniversalDependencies/docs/_la/feat/VerbForm.md

 ### References

-* Cecchini, F. M. (2021, to be published). **Formae reformandae*: for a reorganisation of verb form annotation in Universal Dependencies illustrated by the specific case of Latin*, in Proceedings of the Fifth Workshop on Universal Dependencies (UDW 2021), Sofia, Bulgaria, March 2022; Association for Computational Linguistics.
+* Cecchini, F. M. (2021, to be published). *Formae reformandae: for a reorganisation of verb form annotation in Universal Dependencies illustrated by the specific case of Latin*, in Proceedings of the Fifth Workshop on Universal Dependencies (UDW 2021), Sofia, Bulgaria, March 2022; Association for Computational Linguistics.
 * Haspelmath M. (1987). *Verbal noun or verbal adjective?
 The case of the Latin gerundive and gerund*, Arbeitspapier Nr.
 3 (Neue Folge).
 Institut für Linguistik (Köln).
 * Miller, D. G. (2000). *Gerund and gerundive in Latin*, Diachronica XVII:2.293–349.